 You can drill down on the worst performing API (the one with the highest latency).

 Now that you know which resource is performing badly, you can examine your network to see if there's a service issue, or you can add a 3rd dimension like Developer App to see which apps are impacted by this slow resource, or developer to figure out which developers are impacted by the slow resource.

-As you can see, Edge Analytics Services includes multiple ways to approach a specific problem, and visualization plays an important role in any troubleshooting process.
+As you can see, Edge API Analytics includes multiple ways to approach a specific problem, and visualization plays an important role in any troubleshooting process.